-In the summer of 2014, Harrellson was contacted by Justin Sherman, a former business partner of Smith.
+In the summer of 2014, Harrellson was contacted by Justin Sherman.
 Sherman told Harrellson that “Smith had been taking money,” according to court papers.

 “Harrellson began looking at his finances more closely and determined that monies were missing,” the papers say.

 In early 2015, Harrellson was contacted by an Internal Revenue Service agent.
 The agent told Harrellson that Smith had been taking money from him over the past two years.
 To conceal his actions, Smith established a post office mail box in Harrellson’s name and had checks mailed to that box without Harrellson’s knowledge.

 “Harrellson learned that Smith had forged his name on pay checks and never deposited them into Harrellson’s accounts,” the papers say.

 In addition, Smith never invested the money Harrellson earned, but converted the funds to Smith’s personal use.
 “Harrellson testified that Smith even took monies from him during a period of time when Harrellson was injured,” the court papers say.

 While some NBA players sign lucrative multi-year contracts, Harrellson was on a year-to-year contract.